mjguisado/speedis/doc/Coalescing.md

 We are going to run some tests to observe the effects of the Request Coalescing mechanism on the origin server.

 ## Without request coalescing
-First, we modify the configuration file for the mocks origin, located at ./conf/origins/mocks.json, to ensure that the coalescing mechanisms are disabled—both for requests arriving at the same instance (requestCoalescing = false) and across different instances (lock = false).
+First, we modify the configuration file for the mocks origin, located at ./conf/origins/mocks.json, to ensure that the coalescing mechanisms are disabled—both for requests arriving at the same instance (localRequestsCoalescing = false) and across different instances (distributedRequestsCoalescing = false).

 Once modified, we proceed to start the environment:
 ```sh